Appendix I: Problem Areas (included in the visit by government department representatives)

 Ugly fencing and signs next to the Sampan Restaurant at Yung Shue Wan.
 This occurs in several areas on Lamma.
 Though designed to stop ‘illegal occupation of government land’, it only creates an eyesore, in this case obscuring the view of the sea.

 Responsibility: Lands Department.
 Can landscaping be used instead?
 We have some designs to turn this area into a garden, included in Appendix III for discussion.

-The Banyan tree by the police post on Yung Shue Wan Main Street.
-The steel fence obscuring the tree, erected in 2009, has created on of Lamma’s biggest rubbish bins and a store for one of the restaurant’s fish tank covers.
-Though this was clean out following a visit from FEHD in January 2010, the design makes it difficult to keep clean.
+The banyan tree by the police post on Yung Shue Wan Main Street.
+The steel fence obscuring the tree, erected in 2009, has created one of Lamma’s biggest rubbish bins and a store for one of the restaurant’s fish tank covers.
+Though this was cleaned out following a visit from FEHD in January 2010, the design makes it difficult to keep clean.

 Responsibility: FEHD?
 LCSD?
 We have included some alternative designs for this area in Appendix III of this document.

 Behind the amber shop, on the harbour front, this pile (and the one opposite, see below) contains all manner of rubbish.

 An old fridge, plastic crates, tires, bike parts, old furniture, broken glass, polystyrene, old canopy, all in poor condition.

 This bin on Main Street is clearly not sufficient, but the solution to tie a black plastic bag to the fence does not look good.

 Rubbish left behind by builders next to Main Street.
 Cigarette packets, butts, bottles and cans are in clear view.